PortalCloudInc/bevy_video/README.md

-# Bevy AVC
+# Bevy Video

-Stream video to your Bevy app!
+Stream or play video in your Bevy app!

 ```rust
 use bevy::prelude::*;